chbrown13/class-ops/Basics/Git.md

 ![git-staging](../resources/imgs/git-staging.png)

-## Activity

-Use the following sets of steps to bserve what happens to the _working tree_ and _index_, by running the `git status` command:
+Use the following sets of steps to observe what happens to the _working tree_ and _index_, by running the `git status` command:

 Update the README.md and stage our change.